Billie Mae Richards: Career

 Richards worked at the Canadian Broadcasting Corporation, speaking and singing in radio dramas.
 From 1950 to 1956, she was the voice of the Kid in the ongoing radio series Jake and the Kid.

 As well has her portrayal of Rudolph, Richards also voiced Tenderheart Bear in the first two Care Bears movies, as well as the DIC-produced television series (credited as "Billie Mae Richard"), and Brightheart Raccoon in the Nelvana-produced Care Bears television series.

 Richards' four other appearances in Rankin/Bass productions animated were in Willy McBean and his Magic Machine, The King Kong Show, The Smokey Bear Show and The Daydreamer (both from the mid-1960s) and Rudolph the Red-Nosed Reindeer and its sequels all written in the United States and animated in Japan.
 About that same time, she appeared in the original Spider-Man television series.
 She also voiced Chris and Robbie, plus all the female characters, in The Undersea Adventures of Captain Nemo and The Toothbrush Family with Len Carlson, who voiced all the male ones.
 Additionally, she voiced puppet characters in the Canadian produced TV shows We Live Next Door, and its spin-off, Calling All Safety Scouts.
 She made guest appearances on the television shows Maniac Mansion, My Secret Identity, War of the Worlds and The Hidden Room.
 She also had a bit part in the 1998 horror film Bram Stoker's Shadow Builder, in which her character was attacked with an axe by Paul Soles (who had played Hermey the elf in the original Rudolph special), and the 2001 short Bluehair.

 Personal life

-Billie Mae Dinsmore married musician Bill Richards in 1945 in Yorkshire, England, they remained married until his death in 1995.
-Together they have four children, including their daughter, Judi Richards, a singer-songwriter.
+Billie Mae Dinsmore married musician Bill Richards in 1946 in Yorkshire, England; they remained married until their divorce in 1966.
+Together they had four children: Stephen Richards, Judi Richards, a singer-songwriter, Barbara Jayne Richards and Cynthia "Cyndi" Richards-Jamieson.
+She also had 12 grandchildren and 9 great-grandchildren.

 Death

-Richards died on September 10, 2010 at the age of 88 following a stroke.
+Richards died on September 10, 2010, at the age of 88 following a stroke.